Running for Local Office

 Access to Nomination Documents

 The public may view a candidate’s nomination documents at the local government's offices during regular office hours from the time they are submitted to the local government until 30 days following the declaration of the election results.
 A local government may also make nomination documents available by other means, such as on its website.

-Any updates made to nomination documents after the general local election results have been declared must be sent directly to Elections BC.
+Any updates made to nomination documents after the general local election or by-election results have been declared must be sent directly to Elections BC.

 An eligible elector, another nominee for office or the local Chief Election Officer can challenge a prospective candidate’s nomination if they believe the nomination documents are incorrect or the person is not otherwise eligible to be nominated for office.

 Statements of Financial Disclosure

 All candidates must complete a statement of financial disclosure in accordance with the Financial Disclosure Act at the time their nomination documents are filed with the local government.